Operator-norm homogenisation estimates for the system of Maxwell equations on periodic singular structures: Introduction

 In our earlier work \cite{CD18} we addressed the above question for the case of a scalar elliptic problem

-where the $\varepsilon$-periodic measure $\mu^\varepsilon$ is obtained by scaling from a given 1-periodic measure $\mu^1,$ and the matrix-function $A$ is uniformly positive definite.
-As a starting point of our approach, we considered the PDE family obtained from (\ref{whole_space_eq1}) by the Floquet transform (see \cite{CC16}, \cite{ZP16}), in some sense replacing the macroscopic variable by an additional parameter $\theta$ (``quasimomentum" ), akin to the Fourier dual variable for PDD with constant coefficients.
-The strategy for the analysis of the family obtained was to use an asymptotic approximation for the solution in powers of $\varepsilon,$ carefully analyse the homogenisation corrector as a function of $\varepsilon$ and $\theta,$ and obtain an estimate for the remainder that is uniform with respect to $\theta.$ The key technical tool for the proof of remainder estimates was a Poincar\'{e}-type inequality in an appropriate Sobolev space of quasiperiodic functions, conditioned by the fact that we deal with an arbitrary measure.
+where the $\varepsilon$-periodic measure $\mu^\varepsilon$ is obtained by $\varepsilon$-scaling from a fixed periodic measure in ${\mathbb R}^d,$ and the matrix-function $A$ is uniformly positive definite.
+As a starting point of our approach, we considered the PDE family obtained from (\ref{whole_space_eq1}) by the Floquet transform (see \cite{CC16}, \cite{ZP16}), in some sense replacing the macroscopic variable by an additional parameter $\theta$ (``quasimomentum"), akin to the Fourier dual variable for PDE with constant coefficients.
+The strategy for the analysis of the family thus obtained was to use an asymptotic approximation for the solution in powers of $\varepsilon,$ carefully analyse the homogenisation corrector as a function of $\varepsilon$ and $\theta,$ and obtain an estimate for the remainder that is uniform with respect to $\theta.$ The key technical tool for the proof of remainder estimates was a Poincar\'{e}-type inequality in an appropriate Sobolev space of quasiperiodic functions, conditioned by the fact that we deal with an arbitrary measure.
 Equipped with this new machinery, in the present paper we set out to tackle a vector problem, in particular the system of Maxwell equations, which is of interest in applications to electromagnetism.
+In the case when $\mu^\varepsilon$ is the Lebesgue measure, operator-norm estimates for the Maxwell system have been obtained, using the spectral approach, in \cite{BS04} (for the ``non-magnetic" case with no currents, as an application of the spectral germ technique introduced in the paper), \cite{Sus05} (for magnetic field and induction in the presence of currents), \cite{BS07} (for the full system in the non-magnetic case), and \cite{Sus08} (for the general Lebesgue measure case).

+A research programme similar to the above, although outside the context of thin structures and using a different analytical approach, has been pursued by Birman, Suslina, and subsequently by Suslina and her students, starting with \cite{BS04, BirmanSuslina_corrector}.
+At the heart of their technique is the notion of a spectral germ for a class of operator pencils, which quantifies the leading order of frequency dispersion of waves in a heterogeneous medium near the bottom of the spectrum of the associated differential operator with periodic coefficients.
+Complemented with the study of a Cauchy integral for a suitable operator-valued function of the spectral parameter, the analysis of the spectral germ allows one to obtain sharp operator-norm estimates for the resolvents in the direct integral representing the original operator via the standard Floquet-Bloch-Gelfand decomposition (parametrised by the quasimomentum $\chi,$ as we mention above), see {\it e.g.} \cite{Kuchment} for the background on Floquet theory.